 Jen and Natty went off to meet their BlaBla Car driver, that was taking them to Granada.
 I went in search of the Hostel Jen had recommended.
 But first I took Bay for a jet wash, there was no way anyone would let me take him in a room in that muddy state!

 So funny, Bay is really hard to stand-up, due to all the luggage weight.
 I had to let go of the jet wash at one point to stop him falling, resulting in the hose thrashing about the wash bay like a demented snake, eventually the attendant caught it for me!
 He was a lovely young lad, very kindly.

+Jen had told me about a hostel she had used, so I went to seek it out.
 I arrived at the hostel around 1pm, only to find it didn’t have any spare rooms.
 It was so very hot in Ronda, I was overheating already.
 I was so cheesed off the hostal was full.